Orestimba Creek: History

+The Orestimba name derives from the Ohlone language ores meaning bear.
+It is first mentioned as Arroyo de Orestimac in the historic record in Padre José Viader's exploration diary of 1810.
+He was the long-serving head of Mission Santa Clara de Asis.
 Arroyo Orestimba was a watering place on El Camino Viejo in the San Joaquin Valley and was the primary water source for Rancho Orestimba y Las Garzas near its northern boundary.
 The ranch house of Rancho Orestimba y las Garzas, was built above the sycamore grove on Arroyo de Orestimba.